Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesUpdate.png" width="283" />
   </p>

-The River Thames 2013-2014 flood: 39 days plot (file listed as Alternative Windsor plot).
+**Figure 2: (left)** the River Thames 2013-2014 flood: 33 days plot (file listed as Provisional Windsor plot); **(centre)** the River Thames 2013-2014 flood: 39 days plot (file listed as Alternative Windsor plot); **(right)** Updated 39 day plot (file listed as Sophies Update; code used is the Alternative Windsor plot, which has been updated).

-The 39 day plot allows me to find Tf easier, however the rating curve and Day vs. Stage seem to be negatively effected by the inclusion of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).
+The 39 day plot allows me to find T<sub>f</sub> easier, however the rating curve and Day vs. Stage seem to be negatively effected by the inclusion of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).
 I changed the scaling for the discharge data and received the following plot.

-Updated 39 day plot (file listed as Sophies Update; code used is the Alternative Windsor plot, which has been updated)

 I am dyslexic and it was discovered that I had a 'dyslexic moment'.
 The error seen in the Updated 39 day plot is due to human error; I typed the wrong coefficent into the code by accident.

-11th March: 39 day plot

 ![Datchet14](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/Datchet14.png)

-The discovery of the expression function allowed me to code subscript into R.

-### 2.1.3 Code

-The programming language is R and it is listed in the repository file directory.
+**Figure 3:** 39 day plot (11 Mar 2019).

 ## 3. Discussion